Naturhistoriska/georg-data/README.rst

 The file ``./config.yaml`` determines which datasets to include, and how they are processed.

+Named Entity Recognition (NER) is used to extract place names from texts.
+A language model that has been trained on transcripts of mainly Swedish labels is included in this repository.

 The workflow has been executed under Python 3.7 with the following Python packages installed: